Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control: SCFL: Generalization Gap based Convergence Analysis and Resource Allocation

 \subsection{Generalization Gap and Local Sampling}

-We consider a general framework in which dataset $D_u$ from each user is drawn from a probability distribution $\mathcal{P}_u$ over the set of possible datasets $\mathcal{D}$.
-We want to control the \textbf{data exploration bias} via \textbf{information theory}.
-To consider the sampling problem in FL, we first adopt the following assumptions: \begin{assumption}[Section~II \cite{2020-DL-DataOverfit}] Given the global data pool $\mathcal{D}$, the data from each client $u$ can be considered to be sampled prior to the sampling rule $T_u \in \mathcal{T}$.
+In FCL, to consider the sampling problem induced by Definition~\ref{def1:long_tail_dis} and Definition~\ref{def2:data_shortage}, our premise is to connect the generalization gap to data sampling via the \emph{data exploration bias} \cite{2020-DL-DataOverfit}.
+Thus, we first adopt the following assumptions. \begin{assumption}[Section~II \cite{2020-DL-DataOverfit}] Given the global data pool $\mathcal{D}$, the data from each user $u$ can be considered to be sampled before the FCL sampling rule $s \in \mathcal{S}$.